 The Sioux Falls Area Community Foundation is mourning the loss of Sue Brown, former president of the Foundation from 1995-2006.
 Brown passed away peacefully at her home in the Black Hills surrounded by her family on Sunday, May 10, from metastatic breast cancer.
 She was 74.

-Brown often called the Foundation the place where her passion and professionalism came together.
+Friends recall that Brown often called the Foundation the “place where her passion and professionalism came together.”

 “The founding Board members had a vision of quality and what this organization could become for the community,” Brown once said.
 “People come through the door because they have a story, a wish, a tragedy, a desire to do something great for the community.
 It was a privilege to respond to whatever brought them through the door.”

 Foundation President Andy Patterson said Brown’s good work is evident throughout the community today.

 “Sue was an extraordinary leader whose thoughtful and visionary ideas have helped create the vibrant community we all call home today,” said Andy Patterson, president.
 “She was also a treasured friend and mentor to those of us who were privileged to work with her and know her.
 Words can’t express how much we will miss her.
 Our thoughts and prayers remain with Sue’s family during this difficult time.”

 Celebrating of Sue's Life and Legacy

 If you would like to make a memorial gift in celebration of Sue’s life and legacy, please consider the Sue Brown Endowment at the Sioux Falls Area Community Foundation.